 Company and today trading as Janome.

 Atlas Improved New Family sewing machine.
 Possibly a Winselmann, Grimme or Dietrich Import.
 Also called the Atlas Fiddlebase.
 Slightly smaller than their New Family model.

 Now, one additional point to mention is that there was an Atlas marketed in America around the same period, probably by the New Home Sewing Machine Co.

 I have not seen a mention of the British Atlas Company after the First World War and expect they ceased trading around that period.
 It makes sense as many of their machines were German imports and very few people in the UK bought anything German after the Great War.

-Also in America there was another sewing machine company in the 1950's that sold the Atlas Deluxe sewing machine which was made by the Japanese Brother Company but they are not connected to our British firm and folded in 1962.
+Also in America there was another sewing machine company in the 1950's that sold the Atlas Deluxe sewing machine which was made by the Japanese Brother Company but they are not connected to our British firm and it folded in 1962.

 Atlas sewing machines are rare far rarer than, for example, Singers or Jones machines.
 They do turn up now and again since Ebay came on line so you can occasionally pick up one of these rare old beauties.

 The most expensive one I have seen in superb condition went for over £700, $1200 but it is all up to model and condition.
 More basic poor condition ones do not fetch that amount and I have never seen an Atlas Una sewing machine or Atlas Original Princess sewing machine come onto the market.

 I hope you found this research useful and as I am constantly updating my information.
 If you found this page helpful or if you have any details please do mail me.

 Time for a great story: Ena Wilf & the one-armed machinist